Health

 How is the region performing?

-Early prenatal care tended to be somewhat lower among African American and Hispanic mothers than among White mothers throughout the region.
-In 2020, the share of White mothers receiving prenatal care ranged from 67% in Sullivan to 89% in Dutchess and Putnam.
-African American mothers had somewhat lower rates: from 51% in Sullivan to 83% in Putnam.
-Rates for Hispanic mothers, ranged from 61% in Orange to 74% in Dutchess.
+Early prenatal care tended to be somewhat lower among African American and Hispanic mothers than among White mothers throughout the counties in the region.
+In 2021, the share of White mothers receiving prenatal care ranged from 60% in Sullivan to 91% in Putnam.
+African American mothers had somewhat lower rates: from 17% in Greene to 86% in Putnam.
+Rates for Hispanic mothers ranged from 57% in Sullivan to 76% in Dutchess.
 Dutchess and Putnam surpassed statewide (excluding NYC) rates for all racial and ethnic categories, while all other counties were generally lower than the state.

 Why do these disparities exist?